ddeka0/Functor/README.md

 The member function handling is not included in the book `C++ Templates: The Complete Guide`, I have included the member function handling feature from Scott Meyers's book.

-Functor implemented in `Modern C++ Design` book does not include variadic templates, therefore the number of arguments is restricted in the case of their design.
+Functor implemented in `Modern C++ Design` book does not include variadic templates, therefore the number of arguments to the functor is restricted in the case of their design.

 `C++ Templates: The Complete Guide` book has shown the usage of variadic template although the underlying implementation idea (Handle Body Idiom) remains the same.